miney-py/miney/docs/objects/Minetest.rst

 This is the starting point for this library.
 With creating a Minetest object you also connect to minetest.

 In this object are all functions that targets minetest itself.
-There is also some properties inside, to get other object like players or to manipulate nodes.
+There is also some properties inside, to get other objects like players or nodes.

 :Example: